acedmicabhishek/BrainDance/README.md

 ![BrainDance](readme/braindance.gif)
 An OS from Scratch aiming for cyberNet.

-BrainDance is an educational operating system built from scratch.
-This project documents the journey of creating a simple OS, covering its architecture, components, and functionality from the bootloader to a basic shell.
+BrainDance is an operating system built from scratch.
+My plans have changed and now its not just an educational project, im going all in for development.
+I suck at asm but that aint stopping me tho.

 ## Features